microconfig/microconfig/README.md

     application.name=payments # better to get name from folder payments.booktimeoutInSec=900 # how long in min ?
     payments.system.retries=3
-    consistency.validateConsistencyIntervalInMs=420000 # difficult to read.
-How long in min ? service-discovery.url=http://10.12.172.11:6781 # are you sure url is consistent with eureka configuration? eureka.instance.prefer-ip-address=true  # duplication
+    consistency.validateConsistencyIntervalInMs=420000 # difficult to read. how long in min ? service-discovery.url=http://10.12.172.11:6781 # are you sure url is consistent with eureka configuration? eureka.instance.prefer-ip-address=true  # duplication
     datasource.minimum-pool-size=2  # duplication